frederic-perez/AmE-dictionary/data/idioms.md

 __above the salt__ :two: Of or in a position of high standing, rank, regard, or repute.
 The term is derived from the social hierarchy of nobility in medieval times, in which salt, a precious commodity then, was set in the middle of the dining table.
 Those of high noble rank were seated “above the salt,” that is, closer to the lord and lady of the house, while those in lower social standing were seated “below” it. _Even though my boss is above the salt, he still makes a point of mingling with everyone in the company._
 __absence makes the heart grow fonder__ _proverb_ A separation causes one to feel even more positive about the absent person or thing. _Ever since Carla’s boyfriend moved away, she can’t stop thinking about him.
 Absence makes the heart grow fonder._
 __absolve from guilt__ To consider innocent, clear of all suspicion, or pardon from any cause of guilt. _The knights of the crusades committed many atrocities in their campaign, but they were absolved from guilt by the heads of the church._
-__absorbed in thought__ Fully and deeply engrossed in a thought or idea, often to such a degree as to be unaware of or insensitive to the outside world.
+__absorbed in thought__ :two: Fully and deeply engrossed in a thought or idea, often to such a degree as to be unaware of or insensitive to the outside world. _It’s no use trying to talk to Helen when she’s absorbed in thought like that; it’s as if we don’t even exist!_
+__abstract idea__ An idea or thought that is intangible or outside the constraints or possibilities of the real world. _Some regard love as but an abstract idea, as it is impossible to define what makes love real._
-__abysmal failure__ Failure that is total and extreme in measure or implication.
+__abysmal failure__ :two: Failure that is total and extreme in measure or implication. _The business was an abysmal failure, and everyone was out of a job within a month._
-__accident of birth__ Any and all particulars surrounding one’s birth (physical characteristics, social background, and even nationality) that are considered a result of parentage and the specific circumstances of birth, and are therefore entirely out of one’s control.
+__accident of birth__ :two: Any and all particulars surrounding one’s birth (physical characteristics, social background, and even nationality) that are considered a result of parentage and the specific circumstances of birth, and are therefore entirely out of one’s control. _My poverty when I was young was merely an accident of birth—through hard work and determination, I was able to overcome it and lead a successful life._
 __according to Hoyle__ In accord with the prescribed rules or regulations.
 __according to legend__
 __according to plan__ :three: In the way something is supposed to be. _Syn_ as expected _Not everything at the show went according to plan._ _If everything goes according to plan._